frankshearar/Home/NuGet-Sign-Command.md

 The errors and warnings will be displayed on the console.

 ### Details about options
-* The options `CertificatePath`, `CertificateSubjectName` and `CertificateFingerprint` are different options available to the user to specify a certificate.
+* The users should use 1 of the 2 following ways to specify the certificate to be used to sign the package -
+    1. `-CertificatePath` -
-* The `CertificatePath` option is used to uniquely identify a certificate.
-The parameter accepts a file path or a certificate path from the local store in the following format - `cert:\certificate_context\certificate_store_name\certificate_thumb_print`.
+The `CertificatePath` option is used to uniquely identify a certificate.
+The parameter accepts a relative or absolute file path.
+    2. `-CertificateSubjectName | -CertificateFingerprint` -
-* `CertificateSubjectName` and `CertificateFingerprint` options can be used to search the local certificate store.
+`CertificateSubjectName` and `CertificateFingerprint` options can be used to search the local certificate store.
 While searching the local store, if more than one matching certificates are found then we should prompt the user with the options and ask them to provide a more specific filter.
+Users can also use the `-CertificateStoreName` and `-CertificateStoreLocation` options to specify the certificate store name and location to be used to search for the certificate.
 * In all the cases we should display the certificate being used.
-* Users will have 2 options for providing the private key to be used to sign the package.
-Primarily they could provide a certificate which contains a proivate key, in such case we will use that to sign the package.
-However, if the certificate does not contain a private key then the user can provide the `CryptographicServiceProvider` and `KeyContainer` values to be used to find the private key.
+* The users should use 1 of the 2 following ways to specify the private key to be used to sign the package -
+    1. Primarily they should provide a certificate which contains a private key, in such a case we will use that to sign the package.
-* While providing `CryptographicServiceProvider` and `KeyContainer` values, the user must ensure that the resolved private key must match the certificate file passed.
+    2. However, if the certificate does not contain a private key then the user can provide the `CryptographicServiceProvider` and `KeyContainer` values to be used to find the private key.
+While providing `CryptographicServiceProvider` and `KeyContainer` values, the user must ensure that the resolved private key must match the certificate file passed.
 Else the sign command will fail.
 * `Overwrite` option can be used to specify if an existing signature should be overwritten.
 If this switch is not used then we should fail if there is an existing signature.

 ### Acceptable Certificate sources
 The command will support for the following certificates sources -
  1. Certificate file - Path to the certificate file on the local file system or a network share.
- 2. Certificate store/keychain - A URI to the certificate in the local certificate store or keychain by using a URI format - `cert:\certificate_context\certificate_store_name\certificate_thumb_print`or `cert:\path_to_keychain\certificate_thumb_print`
+ 2. Certificate store- `CertificateSubjectName` and `CertificateFingerprint` options can be used to search the local certificate store.
+Users can also use the `-CertificateStoreName` and `-CertificateStoreLocation` options to specify the certificate store name and location to be used to search for the certificate.
  3. Hardware Security Module - Under Investigation.
- 4. CNG/CSP - User can provide the Cryptographic Service Provider name and the key container name.
+ 4. CSP - User can provide the Cryptographic Service Provider name and the key container name.
 [Sample Code](https://msdn.microsoft.com/en-us/library/system.security.cryptography.cspparameters(v=vs.110).aspx)

 ### Signing Atomicity
 The sign command should be atomic in nature i.e. If the command fails then the original package should not be modified.
 Possible options for this -
  1. Do not allow in-place signing and mandate the `-OutputDirectory` options.
  2. Back up the original package and overwrite it back if signing fails midway.
 This can be costly for large packages.
+ 3. Create the manifest and signature files out of package and write into the package once all the files are ready.

 ### Validation on Sign
 The sign command should perform the following validations before attempting to sign the package -
  1. Validate that the package exists on disk and the process has Read/Write access to the package.
  2. If `-OutputDirectory` if passed, validate that the process has write access to the path.
  3. Validate that the user has supplied a valid certificate through all of the options.
  4. If the certificate is password protected, validate that the user supplied a password using the `-CertificatePassword` option.
+Or prompt the user, when possible.
  5. Validate that the resolved certificate is currently valid.
  7. Validate that the certificate contains a private key or the user has provided the `-CryptographicSignatureProvider` and `-KeyContainer` options.
  6. Validate that the user has passed a valid timestamper url using the `-Timestamper` option.